pquentin/hip/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/psf/black

-hip is a new Python HTTP client for everybody.
+Hip is a new Python HTTP client for everybody.
 It supports synchronous Python (just like requests does), but also Trio, asyncio and Curio.

-hip is robust as it is based on urllib3 and uses its extensive test suite that was refined over the years.
+Hip is robust as it is based on urllib3 and uses its extensive test suite that was refined over the years.
 It also shares most urllib3 features:

 - Thread safety.
 - Connection pooling.